jmarckel/rhel-replatform/README.md

 * [NextGen environments](https://github.ibm.com/nextgen-environments)
   * This describes HostOS bundles for each environment (DAL, WDC, and mzones).
-    This is *not* a list of servers and IP addresses.
+    This is *not* an inventory list (servers and IP addresses).
+See the following repository, *platform inventory*.

 * [Platform inventory](https://github.ibm.com/cloudlab/platform-inventory)
   * Mzone and undercloud yml files.